BLOG

 For small business owners, creating and maintaining a cash flow projection is vital – especially when your business is facing economic uncertainties.
 Here's why:

-• Predict cash shortages: Cash flow projections allow you to anticipate periods where expenses may exceed income, so you can plan accordingly.
+• Predict cash shortages: Cash flow projections allow you to anticipate periods where operational expenses may exceed income, so you can plan accordingly.

 • Plan for growth: Understanding your cash flow helps you make informed decisions on when to invest in new equipment, hire staff or expand operations.